 Hand warmers and foot warmers are essential items in extreme winter weather.
 They come in disposable packs, reuseable packs or electric hand warmers.
 I would simply throw a hand warmer in my gloves and my fingers were never cold!
 Plus, hand warmers are also essential for keeping batteries (phone and camera) warm in cold environments.

 I used the foot warmers more sparingly, mainly for Aurora-watching.
 Actually, it was more like Aurora waiting.
-Standing and waiting in the cold meant my toes would get cold even in my awesome Oboz boots.
+Standing and waiting in the cold meant my toes would get cold, even in my awesome Oboz boots.

-However – all hand/foot warmers are not made equally.
+However, not all hand/foot warmers are made equally.
 The easiest and cheapest to get your hands on are the standard one-time-use warmers.
 Open them up from their packaging, and they stay warm for about 4 hours or so.
 But that’s it – you can’t reuse them.

 I recently came across these sorts of reusable ones from Ignik that are worth trying.
 Each warmer provides up to 10 hours of heat; a reusable AirBarrier Pouch minimizes air permeability and you can save unused warmer heat for up to 72 hours, for intermittent use!
 Plus – these warmers are 98 percent biodegradable (contents can be composted after use).